CROCHET BASICS

 http://home.comcast.net/~gandal195/LetsRoll.html

-Always work in the second chain from the hook for a single crochet.Always work in the third chain from the hook for a half or double crochet.
 When working into the chain you can either insert your hook under the top strand of each chain (the method most people use) or into the back ridge, "the hump", of each chain (sometimes referred to as camel crochet).

-Click here for illustrated instructions.
+Click here for YouTube Video

-CH-1 SP CHAIN 1 SPACE Patterns sometimes refer to a chain space.. it can be chain 1 or any number/serices of chains.
+Patterns sometimes refer to a chain space.. it can be chain 1 or any number/series of chains.

 Ch-1 sp is the same as chain one space.